noqdev/iambic/README.md

 - **[Temporary Access, Permissions, and Identities](https://iambic.org/getting_started/aws#32---create-temporary-expiring-iam-permissions)**: Declaratively define and automate expiration dates for resources, permissions, and access rules.
 - **Centralized Management**: IAMbic keeps Git updated with the latest, complete state of your cloud environment, maintaining a single source of truth for auditing and compliance across multiple cloud providers in Git.
 - **Extendable**: Integrate with various clouds and applications through a powerful plugin architecture.
 - **Auditable**: Track changes to IAM policies, permissions, and rules with Git history.
-For AWS, IAmbic annotate out-of-band commits with details from CloudTrail.
+For AWS, IAmbic annotates out-of-band commits with details from CloudTrail.

 ## Getting Started